-We amused ourselves observing the baboons at the park entrance while our guide spoke with the park rangers and acquired our permits.
-The baboons can get quite aggressive especially if they think you have food.
-Fortunately, we did not have any food.
+We amused ourselves observing the baboons at the park entrance while our safari guide spoke with the park rangers and acquired our permits.
+Indeed, the baboons can get quite aggressive especially if they think you have food.
+Fortunately, we did not have any food!

 After passing through the park entrance our guide informed us that the park rangers had warned him that certain sections of the road were flooded.
 Therefore, improvisation would be necessary to reach our overnight accommodation inside the park.

-However, improvisation was not a problem for our rock star safari guide and we soon had a work around plan.
-Our guide had worked in this area for decades and therefore he knew how get to our hilltop lodge by traveling through the jungle.
+However, improvisation was not a problem for our rock star safari guide.
+We had just traveled from Maasai Mara where he had delivered an action packed safari adventure.
+As a result, he quickly devised a work around plan to get to the lodge.
+Indeed, he had worked in this area for decades and therefore we traveled off road through the bush.
 Plus, we would have some fun along the way.

 Family of White Rhinos

-The next day while we were out on safari we would come across the black rhinos that live at Lake Nakuru.
+The next day while we were out on safari we would come across the black rhinos that live in the park.
 Here are a some photos of the black rhinos to compare and contrast.

 A flamingo and the African buffalo certainly make for an odd comparison.
-This is because the former is so elegant and in the latter mother nature has created the most perfect sloppy beast.
+This is because the former is perfectly elegant and the latter is perfectly sloppy.
 However, the contrast can create nice photo opportunities.

-The aforementioned issues with lodge security notwithstanding we had a great time at Lake Nakuru National Park.
-Our guide had once again given us a great safari adventure.
+The aforementioned issues with lodge security notwithstanding, we had a great time on safari at Lake Nakuru.
+Indeed, our guide had once again given us a great safari adventure.
 I was certainly going to give him nice tip when we got back to Nairobi.
-The next day we were going to spend the morning at Lake Naivasha and then we were driving all the way to Amboseli National Park.
-It was going to be a long day!
+The next day we were going to spend the morning at Lake Naivasha.